Repeating decimal: Decimal expansion and recurrence sequence

 etc. Observe that at each step we have a remainder; the successive remainders displayed above are 56, 42, 50.
 When we arrive at 50 as the remainder, and bring down the "0", we find ourselves dividing 500 by 74, which is the same problem we began with.
-Therefore, the decimal repeats: 0.0675675675.....
+Therefore, the decimal repeats: 0.0675675675....

+For any integer fraction A/B, the remainder at step k, for any positive integer k, is A × 10k (modulo B).

 Every rational number is either a terminating or repeating decimal

 For any given divisor, only finitely many different remainders can occur.
 In the example above, the 74 possible remainders are 0, 1, 2, ..., 73.
 If at any point in the division the remainder is 0, the expansion terminates at that point.
 Then the length of the repetend, also called "period", is defined to be 0.

 If 0 never occurs as a remainder, then the division process continues forever, and eventually, a remainder must occur that has occurred before.
 The next step in the division will yield the same new digit in the quotient, and the same new remainder, as the previous time the remainder was the same.
 Therefore, the following division will repeat the same results.
 The repeating sequence of digits is called "repetend" which has a certain length greater than 0, also called "period".